DedalusProject/dedalus/docs/machines/janus/janus.rst

     make
     make install

-Well... that works, but then we fail on a qhull compile during ``pip3 install matplotlib`` later on.
+And... as with Pleiades, that works, but then we fail on a qhull compile during ``pip3 install matplotlib`` later on.
 Let's fall back to 1.3.1::